aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 `UPDATE_BOUNDS` action is dispatched
 * Update your `RootReducer`

-**Test** that the application is being successfully updated by moving the map around and then calling `store.getState()` in the console.
+**Test** that the application is being successfully updated by moving the map around and then calling `window.getState()` in the console.

 ### `MarkerManager`